< Suzuki Blog

 While these safety features may not seem flashy, high beam assist, auto levelling and auto light-sensing headlights are super practical must haves.

 It’s so easy to forget when you are driving along at night on the open road to dip your lights for oncoming traffic.
-That’s where high beam assist available in the Suzuki Swift RS comes in.
+That’s where high beam assist available in the Suzuki Swift comes in.
 At a minimum speed it automatically switches the headlamps between high and low beam depending on the presence of other vehicles and the lighting environment.

 When you’re driving up hills or carrying heavy weight in the back of the vehicle, auto levelling headlights adjust the height of the beam so it is always pointing towards the road to maximise your visibility and not to blind on-coming traffic.
 While auto light-sensing headlights turn on or off based on how bright or dark the light is outside, which is perfect for turning the lights on in the evening when it starts to become gloomy.